 Delta 8 THC is an industrial hemp product that has many benefits and uses.
-You may be wondering if Delta 8 THC is legal in Arkansas, but the answer to this question is no. Delta 8 THC, being psychoactive, does not meet the standards set by Arkansas state law.
-If you are looking for a complete explanation as to why this cannabinoid is not legal in the state, then read on!
+You may be wondering if Delta 8 THC is legal in Arkansas, and the answer to this question is yes.
+Delta 8 THC, being psychoactive, now meets the standards set by Arkansas state law.
+If you are looking for a complete explanation as to why this cannabinoid is legal in the state, then read on!

-No, Delta 8 THC is not legal in the State of Arkansas.
+Yes, Delta 8 THC is legal in the State of Arkansas.

-In Arkansas, Delta 8 is not allowed.
-Though, medical marijuana in the state was legalized in 2016 for those with a medical card so why would the cousin to Delta-9 THC -- Delta-8 THC -- be illegal in the state?
+In Arkansas, Delta 8 is now allowed.
+Though, medical marijuana in the state was legalized in 2016, it had many people believing Delta-8-THC was illegal in the state, but now we have learned that Delta-8-THC is legal in Arkansas.
 It deals with how the law was written so let's explore about the current legislation in the state.

 Current Arkansas Delta-8 Legislation